Maiyang21/DAN_G/modules/forecasting/README.md

-# Forecasting Module - Autonomous Process Optimization System
+# Forecasting Module - XGBoost and Ridge LR Models

 ## 🎯 Overview

-The **Forecasting Module** is a specialized component of the Autonomous Process Optimization System (APOS) that provides advanced forecasting capabilities.
+The **Forecasting Module** is a specialized component of the Autonomous Process Optimization System (APOS) that provides advanced forecasting capabilities using XGBoost and Ridge Linear Regression models.
 It is invoked by the DAN_G orchestrator agent when predictions are needed for refinery operations.

 ## 🏗️ Module Architecture